tomaslobato/auto-setup/readme.md

 # auto-setup

-This project is just a bash script that ran with sudo installs everything I use on a Fedora Workstation machine, also including neovim and tmux config files.
+This project is just a bash script that ran with sudo installs everything I use on a Fedora Workstation machine, also including neovim and ghostty config files.

 Usage:
 ``` bash